hypnoglow/helm-s3/README.md

     $ helm s3 push ./epicservice-0.7.2.tgz mynewrepo

+When the bucket is replicated you should make the index's URLs relative so that the charts can be accessed from a replica bucket.

+    $ helm s3 push --relative ./epicservice-0.7.2.tgz mynewrepo

 On push, both remote and local repo indexes are automatically updated (that means you don't need to run `helm repo update`).